A Need for Providers who Specialize in “Psychosis.”

 I did a little double take on this man standing before me.
-I couldn’t understand how when he lived such a deprived, sunburned, and sweaty existence that he could respond to this young, privileged and nervous person in front of him by trying to use support.
+I couldn’t understand how when he lived such a deprived, sunburned, and sweaty existence that he could respond to this young, privileged and nervous person in front of him by being supportive.
 I didn’t sense that he was doing this to butter me up.
-In fact, he was far more supportive than any of my friends.

 I recall making an internal commitment to him on that day.
 Hence started my desire to learn about and heal schizophrenia.
 I felt I owed that man something for his kindness.

-In my personal life, I got really tired of being in and around my hometown.
-Sure I went to school in a ghetto was able to build up the rental history to take up a lease on a suburban flophouse with some acquaintances.
+Meanwhile, in my personal life, I got tired of being in and around my hometown.
+Sure, I went to school in a ghetto and had built up the rental history to take up a lease on a suburban flophouse with some acquaintances.
 Sure I fled that shelled-out place into a pad in the city.
 But, somehow this plus getting dumped in all the female relationships that I barely managed to make wasn’t enough for me.

 I switched coasts and accepted underemployment in a new city where I could pick up where I left off at understanding schizophrenia.
-Here, I really wasn’t expected to do therapy as I monitored well-tended housing for clusters of mentally ill adults, but I did anyway, much to the chagrin of my supervisor, who I often challenged, found me difficult.
+Here, I really wasn’t expected to do therapy as I monitored well-tended housing for clusters of mentally ill adults, but I did anyway.
+My supervisor, whose standard care I often challenged, found me difficult.
 My better than average handwriting was targeted as being a problem.

 It’s true the clients seemed to have it pretty good in the west coast city.
 The facilities I monitored were much nicer than the ghetto ones back east.
 But within six months, after another heartache, I took a promotion in a pilot program setting up services in a notorious section eight housing authority complex.

-I have to admit as a kid who grew up in a private school, the streets and the ghetto, much like schizophrenia, had always been a lure for me to wrap my head around.
-I set up shop in a notorious section 8 housing project and got some real exposure to what people who end up homeless and destitute due to schizophrenia have to deal with.
+I must admit as a kid who grew up in a private school, the streets and the ghetto, much like schizophrenia, had always been a lure for me.
+I love other cultures.
+I set up shop in the notorious section 8 housing project.
+I got some real exposure to what people who end up homeless and destitute due to schizophrenia deal with.
 Let me tell you, it wasn’t a very safe holding environment.

 Six months in, I was talking with a resident I trusted very dearly.
 He had once told me who the for-real drug kingpin was about the complex.
 He paused a minute and said, “You know, one time we had a person like you work for us before, someone who really cared and fought for the residents.
 That person, ended up losing his job and having to come and live with the residents.
 I just don’t want that to happen to you.